-I reset my fitness goals to be well-defined and measurable and began measuring my progress both at the gym and the dinner table.
+I clearly defined my fitness goals and began measuring my progress at the gym and dinner table.

 I began drinking milk again after more than 5 years of voluntary abstinence over misguided fears that it was contributing to my acne.

 I slept on the floor for a week and discovered that it released almost all the tension and soreness in my lower and middle back from sleeping on mattresses that were too soft and didn't offer the support needed to keep my spine aligned in its natural position.

 Finally, I began eating real food like fresh vegetables and fruits, chicken, lean beef, and fish, and stopped eating the fast food and take-out that I used to indulge in a few times each week at my old job and during most of college.